shinenic/react-krpano-hooks/README.md

 ## Appendix and FAQ

 ### Krpano module load failed
-Please check the `url` in `xml`, you can use krpano's placeholders to set correct url, according to your folder structure in `/public`, for example:
+Please check the `url` in `xml`, you can use krpano's placeholders to set the correct url, according to your folder structure in `/public`, for example:
 ```
 root